 Getting Around Alaska

 I am all about the road trip experience (I literally wrote the book on it) and I really love traveling in Alaska via car, but a lot of people, and in particular cruise guests, will plan their travel to Alaska using the Alaska Railroad.
 This is pricey, but really cool.
 The observation cars make for beautiful scenery and wildlife watching, similar to riding the Rocky Mountaineer from Vancouver BC to Banff or Jasper AB.
 I know this isn’t for everyone though.
+We have a wonderful two week Alaska itinerary that is a road trip but has options for some railroad experiences, so check it out!

 If you’re doing part Alaska as a cruise and get to end in Whittier or Seward, that’s a great opportunity to explore more of the state.
 From either cruise port you can get bus or train transportation to Anchorage where you can easily rent a car.
 Anchorage is a great starting spot for seeing Alaska, with both Kenai Fjords National Park and Denali National Park being a half day’s drive away.
 There is lots more to experience besides these two amazing National Parks, but I really think they are highlights.